tomislavmedak/tomislavmedak.github.io/en/workflows/index.md

 Therefore, I have decided to assemble my thesis using Yihui Xie's [bookdown](https://bookdown.org/), that is, its [oxforddown](https://github.com/ulyngs/oxforddown) version developed by Ulrik Lyngs and inspired by Chester Ismay's [thesisdown](https://github.com/ismayc/thesisdown).
 Bookdown is an open-source R package for writing books in RMarkdown and can automate the export of publications to `.pdf`, `.docx`, `.epub` or `.html` formats.
 The HTML GibBook format is directly styled for GitHub Pages.

 I have selected oxfordown because Oxford University uses a [LaTeX thesis template](https://github.com/mcmanigle/OxThesis) that is similar to Coventry University's thesis structure.
-The creator of oxforddown, Ulrich Lyngs, has a series of [video tutorials on YouTube](https://www.youtube.com/watch?v=LBHxcuCMjnk&list=PLkIUogDmN_nA6f3UJ0tWHlxGITUjbuldE) documenting how to build a thesis using oxforddown.
+The creator of oxforddown, Ulrik Lyngs, has a series of [video tutorials on YouTube](https://www.youtube.com/watch?v=LBHxcuCMjnk&list=PLkIUogDmN_nA6f3UJ0tWHlxGITUjbuldE) documenting how to build a thesis using oxforddown.

 All the tweakes to oxforddown, formatted to Coventry University's standards, I have uploaded to my GitHub account, titled as [coventrydown](https://github.com/tomislavmedak/coventrydown).
 To build a Coventry University thesis using coventrydown template, do the following: